 The documents "Berechnung der Aufwandspunkte für die Intensivmedizinische Komplexbehandlung" (Expenditure points for complex intensive care treatment) contain tables required for the calculation of expenditure points for complex intensive care for adults (SAPS, TISS) (code 8-980) and children (code 8-98d).
-Using the tables with the complex care measures scores (PKMS), the expenditure points for the highly complex care of patients are calculated (codes under 9-20).
 In the print edition, the tables for the calculation of expenditure points are included as an appendix; in the online versions, they are found under "Zusatzinformationen" (Supplementary information).

 You will also find some lists for coding individualised vs. group therapy.

 The metadata are a preprocessed excerpt from the Tabular List of OPS.
 The data include all four-, five- and six-character codes with class titles as well as titles for three-character codes, blocks and chapters.
 The crosswalk table permits the transcoding of codes from the old version to the corresponding codes of the new version of OPS and vice versa.

 Metadata of OPS

 The metadata of OPS provide additional information for each OPS code that permit e.g., certain plausibility checks or statistical groupings.
 Metadata in machine-readable ASCII-form are available only in German language from Downloads classifications in the subfolder "Metadaten und Überleitung" (metadata and crosswalk) in the version for the respective year.